 Ψ ψ, psi, ψι

 Ω ω, omega, ωμέγα One way to highlight important lines of thought in the Presocratic Period is to divide it into three parts.
 According to this understanding, it begins in the 6th century BCE in the city of Miletus (which is on the coast of Asia Minor (modern day Turkey)) with Thales and his fellow Milesian inquirers into nature.
 Parmenides challenges this new beginning.
-The Atomists, Democritus and Leucippus, try to bring together the insights of these two prior traditions.
+Democritus and Leucippus, the ancient Atomists, bring together the insights of the prior tradition.

 Thales (Θαλῆς, Thalēs),